Long-term solutions produced by modern dental care in the Triangle and Charlotte areas.

 The final restoration is bonded into place for extra stability and durability.
 Your repaired tooth regains its natural look and function while being protected against any further damage.
 Crowns can be cared for as you would you normal teeth and can be very long-lasting.

 Are you experiencing the frustration of a missing tooth?
 Did you know you could damage your entire smile if you don’t replace it?
 It’s true.
 A missing tooth can destabilize the surrounding teeth and cause shifting or jaw bone deterioration.
-The good news is your restorative dentists in Durham, Cary, Charlotte, Clayton, and Raleigh have the solution – dental bridges.
+The good news is your restorative dentists in Durham, Cary, Charlotte, Clayton, Steele Creek, and Raleigh have the solution – dental bridges.

 A dental bridge consists of two crowns either side of an artificial tooth.
 These crowns are placed over the adjacent teeth and anchor the new tooth into place, giving you a new smile!
 Bridges are very effective and are custom-made to fit your smile.
 They match the natural color of your teeth and restore function back to your bite.
 Bridges are assessed during every check-up and can be cared for as you would your natural teeth.